Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Results

 \paragraph{Why is continued BPE training more effective?} In both vocabulary extension methods, each newly added token has merges leading to it from the tokens already in the tokenizer.
-However, this does not guarantee that these tokens will actually be produced on inference.
-To quantify this, we define a metric called \textit{tokens unreachable through merges}, which is calculated using the Self-Tokenization Test.
-There are more unreachable tokens in extending from a retrained tokenizer (naive) compared to the continued tokenizer training (see Table~\ref{tab:70-lang-avg}).
-This means that the naive vocabulary extension method has many useless tokens that will never be used in the merge process.
-It is important to keep in mind that the Llama-3 benefits from merge skipping (skipping the merging when a pre-token is in the vocabulary), so some of the \textit{tokens unreachable through merges} will be produced in practice.
+However, this does not guarantee that these tokens will actually be produced during inference.
+To quantify this, we introduce the Self-Tokenization Test (see Section~\ref{sec:detecting-unreach-tokens}), which calculates \textit{tokens unreachable through merges}. \textbf{Extending from an independently trained tokenizer (naive) produces more unreachable tokens compared to the continued tokenizer training, which does not produce any} (see Table~\ref{tab:70-lang-avg}).
+This means that naive vocabulary extension has added tokens that will never be used in the merge process.

-In addition to calculating the number of tokens we can theoretically not reach through merges, we also tokenized the held-out target language dataset using the Llama-3 tokenizer extended for the target languages.
-On average, across 70 languages, our method yields a 4\%-4.7\% improvement in the utilization of the added token vocabulary in practice (see Table~\ref{tab:unused}).
-We visualized token frequencies for Estonian and also noticed that the naive method produces more low-frequency tokens than our method (see Appendix~\ref{sec:extension-histogram}).
+It is important to note that the Llama-3 and Mistral Nemo use merge skipping by default, so some of the tokens unreachable through merges will still be produced in practice.
+To quantify the effect of this, we disable merge skipping for Llama-3 and Mistral Nemo and find that for the naive method, the compression drops 1.2\%--5.8\% and 0.5\%--4.1\% respectively on average across 70 languages depending on the extension size (see Table~\ref{tab:70-lang-mergeskipping} in Appendix~\ref{sec:merge-skipping}).
+For our method, the difference is less than 0.1\% on average.
+This might explain why the difference between our method and the naive method is smaller for Llama-3 and Mistral Nemo, that use merge skipping, compared to Qwen-2.5 and Llama-2, which do not.

-We hypothesize that if merge skipping is disabled, the improvement is larger.
-To test this, we disable merge skipping for Llama-3 (enabled by default) and find that for the naive method, the compression drops 1.2--5.8\% on average (see Table~\ref{tab:70-lang-mergeskipping} in Appendix~\ref{sec:merge-skipping}), depending on the extension size (23.5\% at most for a language), while for our method, the difference is less than 0.1\% (1.3\% at most).
-This might explain why the difference between our method and the naive method is smaller for Llama-3, which uses merge skipping, compared to Qwen-2.5, which does not.
+In addition to calculating the number of tokens we can not reach through merges, we also tokenized the held-out target-language dataset using extended Llama-3 and Qwen-2.5 tokenizers to see which tokens are not produced in practice.
+On average, across 70 languages, our method yields a 4\%--13.9\% improvement in the utilization of the added token vocabulary in practice (see Table~\ref{tab:unused}).
+Furthermore, we observed more low-frequency tokens after naive extension compared to continued BPE training when visualizing Estonian token counts (see Appendix~\ref{sec:extension-histogram}).